 Nappies, prams and other necessities: Nappies and food for babies are not provided or available, however you can preorder a pram 14 days in advance for use during the cruise.
 Highchairs are provided for dinner.

 Pools: All children in pools must have adult supervision.
 Children who are not toilet trained are not permitted in the pools, with or without swim nappies.

 Our family-friendly rating: 3.5 stars.
 Family cruising isn't necessarily Celebrity's niche, but they have it covered- a good range of programs, great options for childcare on port days and over mealtimes, and cabin options.

-Minimum Age: Celebrity cruisers must be a minimum of 6 months of age if there are two or more consecutive days at sea.
-For long voyages like transpacific, transatlantic and some South America itineraries, the minimum age is 12 months.
+Minimum Age: Celebrity cruisers must be a minimum of 6 months of age.
+For long voyages like transpacific, transatlantic and some South America itineraries, as well as any sailings with more than three consecutive days at sea, the minimum age is 12 months.

 Kids Clubs: Celebrity has programs for kids of all ages.
 Toddler Time is aimed at those under three, and has facilities for nappy changing.
 However, toddlers must be accompanied by parents so this is more of a facility than a service.

 Those aged 3-11 can attend the Fun Factory, which is divided into Shipmates (3-5), Cadets (6-8) and Ensigns (9-11), for a range of fun activities supervised by the staff - sports, crafts, games, theme parties and more.
 On port days, kids can attend lunch parties which mean they eat with the Youth Staff and go straight back into activities.
 This is available for dinners too.

 Teens have the X-Club, a hangout place with gaming consoles, dances, , sports tournaments and more, organised and supervised by Youth Counselors.